 TASA is a vibrant and dynamic association and membership provides many practical benefits, including the Journal of Sociology, the Nexus Newsletter, online access to Sage sociology journals, Health Sociology Review and other Taylor & Francis journals, Conference discounts, eligibility for prestigious awards, and access to the Members’ Newsletter, TASA Blog & Nexus as well as access to the members-only section of TASAweb.
 TASA encourages student membership, with discounted rates, and is particularly attuned to the interests of postgraduate members by advertising scholarship and early career positions.
 TASA membership provides an avenue to network with sociologists and keep in touch with sociological developments in Australia and across the globe.

 TASA membership offers sociologists numerous ways to enhance their careers through professional activities, scholarly information exchange and networking opportunities.
 Member benefits include:

 - Online access to the Sage Sociology full-text collection;

 - The Journal of Sociology (JoS) – four hard-copy issues per year published by SAGE (available for the non-student income levels between $29, 000 & $113,000 plus categories);

 - Online access to the Health Sociology Review and a collection of other Taylor & Francis sociology titles;

-- The choice to be listed on the TASA Directory of Research Expertise database for use by the media, government agencies and researchers who wish to locate sociologists with particular areas of expertise;
+- The choice to be listed on the TASA Directory of Expertise database for use by the media, government agencies and researchers who wish to locate sociologists with particular areas of expertise;

 - Thematic Group membership;

-- Having your book listed on the TASA New Books web page, Tweeted about and inluded in the Members’ Newsletter and Nexus;
+- Having your book listed on the TASA New Books web page, Tweeted about and included in the Members’ Newsletter;

 - Member conference registration discount of over $100;